sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-phase0_prep_work.md

 9. Repeat the previous six steps for the negative (-) pin.

+10. Apply heat shrinks to the red and black wires.
+Make sure the connector pins are covered by the heat shrinks.

-10. Slide the protective casing through the red and black wires, then attach to the XT60 connector.
+11. Slide the protective casing through the red and black wires, then attach to the XT60 connector.

     **NOTE:** It may help to lightly use a pair of long-nose pliers to attach the XT60 connector.